 Innovation Only Needs 10% of Your Resources

 The reality is that many corporations are stuck in a performance loop.
 They’re built like high-speed trains with a dogmatic boss waiting at the station: incredibly efficient on straight tracks, but too big/long/fast to turn if the landscape suddenly changes.
-Even when consumers ask for something else, they’re too invested in their architecture to risk a pivot, so they give us the same thing in a different skin.

-But for small and mid-sized businesses, the AI revolution presents a uniquely different opportunity.
 Companies in their first 10 years in business are still nimble and solidifying their brand identity.
-With big wins and rough losses, the innovation they chose kept them alive through COVID.
+With big wins and rough losses, innovation is a no brainer – it’s what got them through COVID.
 Calculated risk remains the name of the game for a sustainable SMB.

 - 70% of Budget/Time (Low Risk): Exploiting what works.
 This keeps the lights on and satisfies the need for predictable ROI.